cashapp/protosync/README.md

 The `protosync` command-line tool is a thin wrapper around an extensible API.
 Look at the `resolver` package to see example implementations of how to extend `protosync`.

-## Why doesn't this use git clone?
+## Does this use git clone?

-As the above example illustrates, `protosync` attempts to directly retrieve protos via HTTP rather than cloning via git.
-This is primarily an optimisation due to the use of large monorepos at Square, where cloning down hundreds of megabytes of source to retrieve one or two files was unreasonable.
-That said, a git-based resolver will be added.
+As the above example illustrates, `protosync` first attempts to directly retrieve protos via HTTP.
+This is primarily an optimisation for large repos.
+If the download fails, `git clone` is attempted - a useful workaround for private repositories.

 ## Development